max-winderbaum/Mars-Rover-Code-Challenge/README.md

     npm install
     npm start --loglevel silent
 ### Testing
-Spec files are located alongside the modules they're testing, and follow the naming convention *_spec.js.
+Jasmine specs are located alongside the modules they're testing, and follow the naming convention *_spec.js.
 To run tests and rerun when files change:

     npm test